mecid/mecid.github.io/_posts/2019-06-05-swiftui-making-real-world-app.md

 }
 ```

-*ReposStore* class should conform *BindableObject* protocol, which requires a *didChange* property.
+*ReposStore* class should conform *BindableObject* protocol, which requires a *willChange* property.
 It makes possible to use it inside *Environment* and rebuild view as soon as it changes.
-The *didChange* property should be a *Publisher*, which is a part of a new Apple's Reactive framework called *Combine*.
+The *willChange* property should be a *Publisher*, which is a part of a new Apple's Reactive framework called *Combine*.
 The main goal of *Publisher* is to notify all subscribers when something changes.
-That's why in *didSet* of our repos array we tell to our subscribers that data changed.
+That's why in *willSet* of our repos array we tell to our subscribers that data changed.
 As soon as new values appear, *SwiftUI* will rebuild *ReposView*.

 The main difference between *@State* and *@EnvironmentObject* is that @State is accessible only to a particular view, in opposite *@EnvironmentObject* available for every view inside the Environment.
 But both of them used by SwiftUI to track changes and rebuild views as soon as changes appear.